rcbyrne/AH-Timesheets/README.md

 ## Quickstart

 AH-Timesheets was built to be served off a WAMP server and NPM is only used for webpack.
 This demo saves to a global variable instead of a database.
-Excess code inside Config.js and Control.js

 1. `npm run dev` - Compiles the project uncompressed
 2. `npm run bunlde` - Complies the project minified